magioria/DIS-App/README.md

 ---

 ## 🔮 What’s Coming Next
-- Bring back **correlation tools** for deeper analysis.
+- Add **correlation tools** for deeper analysis.
 - Add a **forecasting mode** to predict defensive trends.
-- More advanced **lineup and role-based metrics**.

 ---

 ## 🙌 Why I Built This
 Defense is the hardest part of basketball to measure.
-Box score stats don’t tell the full story — so I turned to **advanced stats, z-scores, weighted minutes, and custom-built defensive models** to build something that captures value more realistically.
+Box score stats don’t tell the full story, so I turned to **advanced stats, z-scores and custom-built defensive models** to build something that captures value more realistically.

 The goal: make defense measurable, comparable, and fun to explore.